1987 (What the Fuck Is Going On?): Composition

 1987 is built around samples of other artists' work, "to the point where the presence of original material becomes questionable".
 The album is raw and unpolished, the sound contrasting sharply with the meticulous production and tight house rhythms of the duo's later work as the KLF.
 The beatbox rhythms are basic (described as "weedy" by Q magazine), samples often cut abruptly, and distinctive plagiarised melodies are often played with a high-pitched rasping accompaniment.
 The plagiarised works are arranged so as to juxtapose with each other as a backdrop for the JAMs' rebellious messages and social comments.
 (Note: See, for example, Sounds Magazine's "All You Need Is Love" review, which comments on the juxtaposition of samples of Samantha Fox and "Ring a Ring O'Roses" to "[highlight] explicitly the depth of contradiction embedded in society's attitude towards death through sex".
-Similar commentary on the situational use of samples was provided in Melody Maker's review of 1987.)
+Similar commentary on the situational use of samples was provided in Melody Makers review of 1987.)
 The lyrics include self-referential statements of the JAMs' agenda, imbued with their fictional backstory adopted from The Illuminatus!
 Trilogy.